 The 20% increase in the variance of either quitting benefits or costs of not changing the habit is not easy.
 How can we achieve that level?
 Prochaska opined that in addition to individual-level interventions, public health policies also need to be aligned.
 What are the individual-level interventions?
 They include raising the consciousness about the benefits of quitting and the costs of smoking and self-reevaluation skills.
 Assisting them to digest the benefits of quitting may be adequate, according to Prochaska.
 Obviously, we can raise its perceived benefits only.

 Prochaska argues that public health interventions can be used to raise its actual benefits. how?
 It is by raising taxes; smokers have to pay more to buy cigarettes.
 He suggests another interesting method that is still valid – raising their insurance premium and reducing insurance benefits!

 However, no such interventions were available when he wrote this paper – in 1994.

 The weak principle

-However, Prochaska observed that the weak principle was not as consistent as the strong principle across the problem behavior.
+However, Prochaska observed that the weak principle was not as consistent as the strong principle across the problem behaviour.

-Fourteen years after the above study, researchers – Kara Hall and Joseph Rossi – tested these strong and weak principles for more problem behaviors.
-Quite remarkably, they found the same findings to the point of one standard deviation with regard to the strong principle and 0.5 standard deviations for the weak principle.
-They meta-analyzed data from studies covering as many as 48 problem behaviors published between 1983 and 2003.
+Fourteen years after the above study, researchers – Kara Hall and Joseph Rossi – tested these strong and weak principles for more problem behaviours.
+Quite remarkably, they found the same findings to the point of one standard deviation with regard to the strong principle and 0.5 standard deviation for the weak principle.
+They meta-analyzed data from studies covering as many as 48 problem behaviours published between 1983 and 2003.
 The Preventive Medicine journal published the study in 2008.